learn-co-curriculum/java-loop-lab/README.md

 ```

 - Make sure the case that outputs "0 year(s) have passed" doesn't run anymore.
-  - Hint: It has to do with he way `currentYear` is initialized.
+  - Hint: It has to do with the way `currentYear` is initialized.
 - Since we know exactly how many times we want to go through these specific set
   of instructions, this is better suited for a `for` loop.
 Change the loop from
   a `while` loop to a `for` loop.